 Consistent with the committee’s requests, Tom incorporated a circular feature to represent the enclosed tail rotor of the Sheriff’s Eurocopter helicopter.
-Tom not only accommodated this request, but also included ironic, albeit unintentional features that remind us of the men aboard STAR VI.
+Tom not only accommodated this request but also included ironic, albeit unintentional, features that remind us of the men aboard STAR VI.
 For instance, the fins encircling the middle section from the number “6”.
 These same fins number three, representing the number of crew aboard STAR VI on the final flight.
-The result is a bronze sculpture, titled by the committee, “Hero’s in the Sky”, coined from a statement made by then Sheriff Lou Blanas during a press conference.
+The result is a bronze sculpture, titled by the committee “Hero’s in the Sky”, coined from a statement made by then-Sheriff Lou Blanas during a press conference.

 With the preliminary design complete, the committee set out to secure the location, raise the necessary funds and build the final monument.
 As with any project of this size, we faced many challenges, not the least of which was to negotiate through the “red tape” of state government to place the memorial in a state park.
-With full cooperation from the State Park system, we secured an unprecedented agreement to place the monument in the park, directly across from the crash site.
+With full cooperation from the State Park system, we secured an unprecedented agreement to place the monument in the park directly across from the crash site.

-On the heels of this success, members of the committee secured funding through generous donations of time, materials and money from members of the community and department.
+On the heels of this success, members of the committee secured funding through generous donations of time, materials, and money from members of the community and department.
 The result was a project on time and under budget.

 On July 13, 2006, on the anniversary of the crash, hundreds gathered at the memorial site with the sound of music in the background and the smell of barbecue in the air when we unveiled and dedicated the fruits of our labor.
-The tribute to the men aboard STAR VI will forever stand as a reminder for their sacrifice.
+The tribute to the men aboard STAR VI will forever stand as a reminder of their sacrifice.

 Other interesting facts about the memorial

 The sculpture, titled “Hero’s in the Sky” is constructed of bronze with an antique patina finish.
-The base is made of hand poured concrete.
+The base is made of hand-poured concrete.

 The design is an original Bennett Sculptures design, made exclusively for the STAR VI memorial.